 One of the things that is cool about working for a Medicare Advantage plan is that we have a lot more flexibility around how we engage and support home health care.
 As you know, we’ve made a big investment into home health with Kindred at Home.

-We’re not as hamstrung but some of the rules of traditional Medicare.
+We’re not as hamstrung by some of the rules of traditional Medicare.
 We’re able to be more creative and cooperative.

 These days, I think we’re more typically talking about MA and non-medical home care.
 MA, of course, is becoming more flexible in that space as well.
 What are your thoughts on that expansion and what it means for Humana?